jvendegna/jvendegna/README.md

 📼 [Oneohtrix Point Never - Long Road Home](https://open.spotify.com/track/31Ocb5xOyTkjIyv7FdBF05?si=9e19d5a652374b1b) - We just deny that the truth is untold - No one to rally us both

 🎙️ [070 Shake - Morrow](https://open.spotify.com/track/3sIoWQZbJqUKj5iELz8eTA?si=b745b3c88bdb413e) - I know, it's hard to swallow.
 I don't know if I'll be here tomorrow.

+🧚 [Spellling - Magic Act](https://open.spotify.com/track/4BFpYx1z30gmkcZhkNfCCo?si=815f17ddadc24ac3) - It's like a supergroup of all the influences from my childhood.
+Like if a Disney princess wanted to rock your face off.

 ## Favorite Historical Figure